pdnelson/AudioSurf-User-Page-Fix/readme.txt

 // BetaMaster64, Yuvira (2019)

 // TO DO:
+// Put myscript.js in its own file
 // Add shouts
-// Fix friend page number bug
 // Make the header logged in user not static